TV Pendidikan: As DidikTV KPM (2021–present)

 TV Pendidikan has made a comeback on Media Prima, a decade since it last aired on TV9 in 2008.
 Its new home, ntv7, broadcasts a program slot known as DidikTV@ntv7 and in conjunction with the Movement Control Order (MCO) that has been set by Malaysian government on 18 March 2020.
 The Ministry discussions were underway with Media Prima on plans to continue the slot in 2021.

-On 12 February 2021, Ministry of Education announced that ntv7 will be refocused as an educational TV channel known as DidikTV KPM for one year starting 17 February 2021.
+On 12 February 2021, the Ministry of Education announced that ntv7 would be refocused as an educational TV channel known as DidikTV KPM for one year starting 17 February 2021.
 The channel features educational content based on SPM curriculum and co-curriculum.
-It would also provide news focusing on education, edutainment shows, and content produced by the students, as well as relevant international programming.
-The channel will have 17 hours of airtime and will run daily from 7am to 12am.
+It also provides news focusing on education, edutainment shows, and content produced by the students, as well as relevant international programming.
+The channel has 17 hours of airtime and runs daily from 7am to 12am.

 Operations

-Unlike any major television networks in Malaysia, which operated during daytime hours daily; TV Pendidikan does not operate daily, even on weekends and public holidays, but rather only broadcast on Mondays to Thursdays during school times.
+Unlike any major television networks in Malaysia, which operated during daytime hours daily; TV Pendidikan does not operated daily, even on weekends and public holidays, but rather only broadcast on Mondays to Thursdays during school times.
+TV Pendidikan also airs program schedule whereas the network's programs would be aired for the day and for the next day as well as programs that will be aired on the following week.
 The network also doesn't air advertisements during its original programming break times and they only aired after the end of programs, with most of the ads aired were primarily from government agencies like Ministry of Health, Ministry of Science, Technology and the Environment, and Filem Negara Malaysia.
+Clips of TV Pendidikan programs also aired sometimes, which was placed between two program slots.